bitcraze/bitcraze-website/src/products/crazyflie-2-1-brushless.md

 firmware and software projects, there are a number of community supported APIs written in Java, Ruby, C/C++, C#, Rust and Javascript.

-#### Change the code
+#### Development

 There are ample opportunities to play with the code regardless of which language you prefer.
 Our client API is written in Python, while there are many other client-side implementations on GitHub written in Ruby, C#, C/C++, JavaScript, Node.JS, Cylon.JS or Java.
 Or, why not clone our iOS repository and get into some ObjectiveC/Swift.

 If you are into C and embedded systems, the main MCU STM32F405 has a lot of processor power you can use for doing experiments, making improvements and adding new features.
+Once you have made your modifications, simply flash the new firmware over the radio and you are ready to go.
+For those interested in more advanced development, there is a development adapter kit that supports an easy JTAG/SWD connection to both of the MCUs on the Crazyflie 2.1 Brushless.

 The expansion decks allow you to experiment, prototype and design your own hardware.

+We think that a development platform should be something more than just making the code available, therefore our software, firmware and utilities have functionality such as logging, real-time parameter setting and wireless firmware updates.

 {% datasheet_section crazyflie_2_1; Expansion connector specification %}